School of Nursing

 Nurse Executive Role Specialty

-As a nurse executive, you’ll have the opportunity to innovate new processes, influence policies, and improve patient care.
-As you lead diverse teams and mentor staff, you can advance the role of nursing in your healthcare organization.
+With a nurse executive certification, you’ll have the opportunity to innovate new processes, influence policies, and improve patient care.
+As you lead diverse teams and mentor staff, as a certified nurse executive, you can advance the role of nursing in your healthcare organization.
+Pursue your nursing executive certificate with our specialized program designed for MSN and DNP graduates.

 Nurse Executive Role Specialty at a Glance: